funkman1/nexusACR/README.md

         }

-4. run the command **sudo systemctl restart docker** to restart the docker service with our recent change.
+&nbsp;&nbsp;&nbsp;6.9) run the command ```sudo systemctl restart docker``` to restart the docker service with our recent change.

-5. Now we can try to pull an image from our ACR by running the command,
+&nbsp;&nbsp;&nbsp;6.10) Now we can try to pull an image from Nexus by running the command,

-   **docker pull nexus-hostname:repository-port/image**
+       docker pull nexus-hostname:repository-port/image

-6. To confirm that the pull request was successful you should see the image folder in the browse repo section in Nexus UI and a repo status of Remote available.
+&nbsp;&nbsp;&nbsp;6.11) To confirm that the pull request was successful you should see the image folder in the browse repo section in Nexus UI and a repo status of Remote available.

 ## 7) Debug Methods